Sagittal/sagittal-calculator/README.md

 To set a new context for the run configuration, set a hotkey for `Run context configuration`.
 To re-run the existing configuration, set a hotkey for `Run`.

-The **DejaVu Sans Mono** font is recommended because it actually monospaces key characters such as "⟩" and subscript numbers.
+Use the **DejaVu Sans Mono** font because it makes key characters such as "⟩" and subscript numbers actually monospace.
-Then also set your fallback font to **Bravura** so the unicode characters for Sagittal symbols such as "" will display.
+Then also set your fallback font to **Bravura**, so the unicode characters for Sagittal symbols such as "" will display.
 You may need to uncheck "Only show monospaced fonts" to get Bravura to appear in the list.